Lufthansa warns EU scheme to raise fares

 In practice, industry experts say it will be difficult to gauge the overall impact of the scheme, which depends on the competitive conditions on each route.

 "Fares are dynamic.
 They are going up and down all the time according to market conditions.
-Carbon is just another cost," said Bill Hemmings, programme manager of environmental lobby group Transport & Environment.
+Carbon is just another cost," said Bill Hemmings, program manager of environmental lobby group Transport & Environment.

 "What they (airlines) are more worried about is how the costs will rise over time."